Tall Friend

-Tall Friend is an American indie pop band from Philadelphia, Pennsylvania.
+Tall Friend is an American indie pop band from Philadelphia, Pennsylvania fronted by Charlie Pfaff.

 History

 Tall Friend released their first EP in 2016 titles Tawl Friend.
-In 2017, Tall Friend follows up with the release of their debut full-length album titled Safely Nobody's on Exploding in Sound.
+On August 11, 2017, Tall Friend followed up with the release of their debut full-length album titled Safely Nobody's on Exploding in Sound.
+The album was named "Album of the Day" upon release by Bandcamp.

 Tall Friend's song Apoptosis was listed at number 8 in Rolling Stone critic Rob Sheffield’s list of the top 25 songs of 2017.